UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 Prototyping is practised all the time when using Arduino and other training boards environments.
 As an example browse this page on Arduino Prototype to Manufacturable PCB: An LED Multiplexer, by Thomas Nabelek, 2016.

-Studying and reporting this LAB1 means having been able to install, license and run the EDA tools in your portable computer.
-Your report contains at least five sections of handwritten sheets of paper and printed images from circuits.
+Doing LAB1 means having been able to install, license and run the EDA tools in your portable computer.
+For each tool, print a sheet of paper containing images from the installation.

-NOTE: Be aware that for printing you must change the black background colour to white so that your printed does not waste ink.
+NOTE: Be aware that for printing in paper instrument captures, diagrams, code, etc. you must change the black background colour to white so that your printed does not waste ink.

 Probe 10:1